Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-hO-2nTGpqXM.md

 ### Transcript

-> what is the foliage going to be used for, biomass i guess
+> what is the foliage going to be used for, biomass I guess